Wealth inequality in the United States: U.S. stock market ownership distribution

-NPR reported that when politicians reference the stock market as a measure of economic success, that success is not relevant to nearly half of Americans.
+NPR reported that when politicians cite the stock market as a measure of economic success, that measure is irrelevant to nearly half of Americans.
 Further, more than one-third of Americans who work full-time have no access to pensions or retirement accounts such as 401(k)s that derive their value from financial assets like stocks and bonds.
 The NYT reported that the percentage of workers covered by generous defined-benefit pension plans has declined from 62% in 1983 to 17% by 2016.
 While some economists consider an increase in the stock market to have a "wealth effect" that increases economic growth, economists like Former Dallas Federal Reserve Bank President Richard Fisher believe those effects are limited.

 Causes of wealth inequality

 The income growth of the typical American family closely matched that of economic productivity until some time in the 1970s.
 While it began to stagnate, productivity has continued to climb.
 According to the 2014 Global Wage Report by the International Labour Organization, the widening disparity between wages and productivity is evidence that there has been a significant shift of GDP share going from labor to capital, and this trend is playing a significant role in growing inequality.